Why I’m Saving My Virginity at 32 Years Old

 Years later, I was introduced to the second love: self-love.
 I had been the friend who witnessed the worry on my friend’s face as she shared that she had contracted an STD.
 The friend who sat on the phone listening as my friend cried after having had her second abortion.
 The friend who heard the hurt in her friend’s voice as she said, “He told me to make sure I go get a Plan B pill,” after having had unprotected sex with a guy she really liked.

 After being that friend, and experiencing consequences secondhand, I decided I wouldn’t allow myself to experience them firsthand.
 That protection was rooted in self-love: a love reflective of a mother’s love that protects her child from foreseeable harm.
 Like that maternal instinct, I loved myself so that I would keep myself from the hurt of a guy ordering me to take a pill ensuring no lasting evidence would result from our encounter.
 I loved myself enough to spare the shame of testing positive for an STD.
 I loved myself enough to avoid years of unanswered curiosity, living with a hurt so deep from an abortion.
-I loved myself enough to stay committed to the decision that would bring that very protection.
+I loved myself enough to stay committed to the decision that would bring that very protection: saving my virginity.

 The third type of love I embrace is for God.
 I have always loved God and, because of that, I never really questioned what God commanded of me—I ignorantly obeyed.
 Some would say that is how it’s supposed to be, but I did eventually develop a curiosity in one of God’s commandments.
 As I began to gain an understanding as to why God gave commands and guidelines regarding sexuality, it was like God was giving me a heads up.
 I realized that the commandments that God gave, the guidelines God set, were given in love.
 God wanted to protect me and, with that understanding, I gained a deeper love for God: a love full of gratitude.
 It was a love that would allow me to trust God’s will and God’s way—knowing it was for my best.

 Love.
 Love has always had the power of influence.
 The influence doesn’t always work out in one’s favor.
 But love has served me well.
-Love was what influenced me to make the decision to abstain.
+Love was what influenced me to make the decision to save my virginity.
 And it was love, presented in different forms, that influenced me to stay committed.
 It has been 19 years since making the decision to wait until marriage to have sex.
 At 32, each type of love still shows up in my life when their service is needed.
 Sometimes it’s the 13-year-old’s love for her future husband; sometimes it’s the self-preservation derived from self-love; sometimes—oftentimes—it is God’s love and will that keep me rooted in my decision.
 They all assure me that the decision that I made in a seventh-grade computer class is one of the best decisions I’ve made in my life.